It's All about Communication!

 See Chapter 28: Notification Provisions for Outdoor Pesticide Applications, Section 2 [Word], for the rules governing the Non-Agricultural Pesticide Notification Registry.
 Please Note: There are some types of applications that are exempt from notification through the registry.

 Registry Distribution: The registry is distributed to professional pesticide applicators in Maine.
 The list is also available to anyone upon request, by downloading it from this site, or by requesting a printed copy from the BPC office.
 For more information, contact Henry Jennings, Director, at 207-287-2731 or email@example.com.
-The 2015 Registry can be downloaded as a PDF or an XLS spreadsheet.
+The current Registry can be downloaded by using the links in the right column.
 (Be careful when sorting the spreadsheet that the entire data set is selected, not just the column to be sorted on).

 For a copy of the regulation that assures your right to notification, call the BPC at 207-287-2731 or download Chapter 28: Notification Provisions for Outdoor Pesticide Applications [Word].